 Most common type (~50%) of thoracolumbar spine fractures 4.

-They are characterised on radiographs, CT and MRI by cortical disruption and impaction of the antero-superior endplate, while the antero-inferior endplate and posterior vertebral body remains unaffected, resulting in a "wedged" appearance to the vertebral body 3,4.
+Radiographs, CT, and MRI may show cortical disruption with impaction of the antero-superior endplate.
+The antero-inferior endplate and posterior vertebral body remain unaffected.
+This results in the characteristic "wedged" appearance 3,4.

 - burst fracture: fracture of anterior and posterior vertebral body (i.e. two-column injury) 4